nuEGil/HealthCareDataRef/ReadMe.md

 probably a good idea to make a better run_app.sh and script for killing any threads you missed.

-1. make sure to save the ICDcode + the google search term when running the save_wikipedia_pages.py, so you can make the ICD code part of the database yielded in parse_wikipedia_pages.py

 independant of the icd codes
 2. implement image processing tools -- model server + at least 1 image feature computer in C.
 3. implement signals processing tools.